aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/xps-page-manipulation/_index.md

   - Aspose.Page for Java
 schemas:
 - type: TechArticle
-  headline: add xps pages java – Page Manipulation with Aspose.Page
+  headline: Add XPS pages in Java – Page Manipulation with Aspose.Page
   description: Learn how to add XPS pages in Java using Aspose.Page.
 This step‑by‑step
     guide shows you the exact API calls, prerequisites, and best practices.
   dateModified: '2026-05-30'
   author: Aspose
 - type: HowTo
-  name: add xps pages java – Page Manipulation with Aspose.Page
+  name: Add XPS pages in Java – Page Manipulation with Aspose.Page
   description: Learn how to add XPS pages in Java using Aspose.Page.
 This step‑by‑step
     guide shows you the exact API calls, prerequisites, and best practices.
   steps: